Geely Auto: 2014present

 In 2018, Geely Auto entered a period that it describes as a "new phase", with the introduction of the "Technology Geely 4.0" architecture.
 This included the introduction of high-quality products dubbed the "Refined Vehicle Series" which includes the "Star" series such as the Geely Xingrui and Geely Xingyue, and the implementation of the NordThor E-Hybrid powertrain.
 Starting in 2018, Geely Auto saw increasing market share despite a declining market.
 By the end of that year, it had produced and sold over 1.5 million units with a diverse lineup of over 10 models, including models using the BMA platform.
 Despite challenges in 2019 such as trade tensions and new emission standards, Geely maintained strong growth by selling 651,680 vehicles in the first half of 2019, and enjoyed higher average selling prices with more high-end products.

 In April 2019, Geely Auto launched its battery electric brand, Geometry.
 The brand was consolidated into Geely Auto in March 2023 as Geely Geometry, becoming its entry-level electric product series.

-In March 2021, Zeekr was founded the company's premium brand for battery electric vehicles.
+In March 2021, Zeekr was founded as the company's premium brand for battery electric vehicles.
 The company also released the "Smart Geely 2025 Strategy" focusing on intelligent and electrified vehicle development, and targeting an annual sales of 3.65 million vehicles under the Geely Auto, Lynk & Co, Geometry and Zeekr brands by 2025.

 In November 2022, Geely Auto unveiled a new logo in conjunction with the 2022 Asian Games in Hangzhou.
 The brand also became the official automotive service partner for the sport event.
 The new logo is based on its old logo, but inverted and simplified.